 If you are an undergraduate student or have completed your Bachelor's degree from a Christian college with a religion major or minor, you may qualify for advanced credit toward your Master's degree through the Baptist College Partnership Program, as stated herein.
-You will also find information on Research and Professional for students seeking to prepare for missions service and competency in ministry.
+You will also find information on Research and Professional Doctoral Programs which provide advanced studies in a variety of disciplines.
+Please note the graduate certificates, especially helpful for students seeking to prepare for missions service and competency in ministry.
 The Seminary offers additional opportunities for further research and ministry experience through several Centers and Institutes and through related courses, such as PHIL6306 Christian Responses to Islamic Worldviews.
+Please also note the variety of formats in which we offer graduate courses, e.g., classroom, Internet, and hybrid (courses which blend classroom instruction with Internet instruction).